 Once you have bought, assembled, and connected your Synology DiskStation, it is time to do the initial installation and basic configurations.

-This is the second part in a series on getting started with your NAS: the installation of DiskStation Manager.
+This is the third part in a series on getting started with your NAS: the installation of DiskStation Manager.

 Installing Your Synology NAS